oiuytrewqp/goap-editor/README.md

 ## Location Reference
 The location in action and agent is not 'referenced' to the locations table.
 As part of data base atomicity this can be improved.

+## Junction Tables
+All the junction tables can be simplified and combined.

+## Add Test Environment
+At the moment the test envirtonment doesnt work.

+## Add JSON Export
+Add functionality to export the GOAP setup as one JSON file for use in other applications.